QTCinderella

-Blaire (born June 6, 1994), known online as QTCinderella, is an American Twitch streamer, YouTuber, and podcaster.
+Blaire W. (born June 6, 1994), known online as QTCinderella, is an American Twitch streamer, YouTuber, and podcaster.
 She is the creator and host of The Streamer Awards.
 She is also the host of the Wine About It podcast and a co-host of the Fear& podcast.

 Early life

-Blaire was born on June 6, 1994, and grew up in Washington.
+Blaire W. was born on June 6, 1994, and grew up in Washington, the youngest of four children.
 Raised in a strict Mormon household, she is no longer a member of the faith.
+Her mother worked in call centers and her father had a landscaping business.
 She often faced bullying in school due to her family's financial struggles.
 After graduating high school, she attended culinary school, honing skills she frequently uses in her Twitch livestreams today.
-Prior to this, she worked as both a wedding cake designer and an interior designer for several years.
-Blaire also spent a period portraying Cinderella at Disneyland, which is where her streamer alias originated.
+Prior to content creation, she worked in retail as well as both a wedding cake designer and an interior designer for several years.
+QTCinderella also spent a period portraying Cinderella at Disneyland, which is where her streamer alias originated.
+Her mother died in 2016.

 Career

 2018–2020

-Blaire created her Twitch account "QTCinderella" in August 2018, primarily streaming League of Legends content, though she had wanted to stream since 2015 but couldn't due to not having the right equipment.
+QTCinderella created her Twitch account in August 2018, primarily streaming League of Legends content, though she had wanted to stream since 2015 but couldn't due to not having the right equipment.
 From the beginning, her content revolved around gaming, baking, and collaborations with other creators.
-Since as early as June 2019, she has frequently made collaborative content with her partner and fellow streamer Ludwig Ahgren.
+Since as early as June 2019, she has frequently made collaborative content with her fiancé and fellow streamer Ludwig Ahgren.

-In March 2019, Blaire expanded her content creation by launching her main YouTube channel, "QTCinderella," where she primarily uploaded highlights from her Twitch streams.
+In March 2019, QTCinderella expanded her content creation by launching her main YouTube channel, where she primarily uploaded highlights from her Twitch streams.

-By June 2020, Blaire had transitioned to full-time streaming, leaving her day job behind.
+By June 2020, QTCinderella had transitioned to full-time streaming, leaving her day job behind.
 On July 30, 2020, she joined Gen.G, an esports organization.
-Later that summer, in August and September 2020, Blaire participated in the PogChamps 2 amateur chess tournament hosted by Chess.com, reaching the semifinals of the consolation bracket.
+Later that summer, in August and September 2020, QTCinderella participated in the PogChamps 2 amateur chess tournament hosted by Chess.com, reaching the semifinals of the consolation bracket.